Does

 veneer of language that makes it sound like they are not

 furthering values but promoting "health".
-The answer to the
+The

 question Dr. Branden poses is: A person living in Nazi Germany

-and well-adjusted to it was "mentally healthy" judged by the
+and well-adjusted to it was "mentally healthy"

 values of his own society.
 Judged by the values of a society